-Hence the FE confidently concludes that PTF has had a good track record of achieving the outputs and results set out in the CAC log-frame.
-This is discussed in tabular form in Annex 1 (Achievement Ratings).
-The rest of this section probes the effectiveness of PTF-CAC's approach, its partnerships and country programmes and asks how the programme could be made more effective in the future.
+Hence the FE confidently concludes that PTF has had a good track record of achieving the outputs and results it sought to achieve in its funding request to DGF.
+The rest of this section probes the effectiveness of PTF-CMCC's approach, its partnerships and country programs and asks how the program could be made more effective in the future.

-a) How effectively have CAC's ambitions been realized?
+a) How effectively have CMCC's ambitions been realized?